etcd-io/etcd/raft/design.md

                   +--------------------+
 ```

-When in `probe` state, leader sends at most one `replication message` per heartbeat interval.
+When the progress of a follower is in `probe` state, leader sends at most one `replication message` per heartbeat interval.
 The leader sends `replication message` slowly and probing the actual progress of the follower.
 A `msgHeartbeatResp` or a `msgAppResp` with reject might trigger the sending of the next `replication message`.

-When in `replicate` state, leader sends `replication message`, then optimistically increases `next` to the latest entry sent.
+When the progress of a follower is in `replicate` state, leader sends `replication message`, then optimistically increases `next` to the latest entry sent.
 This is an optimized state for fast replicating log entries to the follower.

-When in `snapshot` state, leader stops sending any `replication message`.
+When the progress of a follower is in `snapshot` state, leader stops sending any `replication message`.

 A newly elected leader sets the progresses of all the followers to `probe` state with `match` = 0 and `next` = last index.
 The leader slowly (at most once per heartbeat) sends `replication message` to the follower and probes its progress.